cytomining/CytoTable/docs/source/contributing.md

 ```

 It's also possible to test locally using Poetry.
-Testing in this way without Dagger does not guarantee a successful automated test as environmental differences could exist.
+Testing without Dagger does not guarantee a successful automated test as environmental differences could exist.
 See below for an example of testing without Dagger:

 ```sh